-  The Council shall appoint one of the ordinary elected members as Vice-President.
+The Council shall appoint one of the ordinary elected members as Vice‐President.
 The Vice President assumes the duties of the President if the President is not able to execute these.
 Elections will be held every two years.
-In each election the President-Elect will be elected out of two candidates, who are nominated under provisions described in Article 17.
-The person elected will serve for two years as President-Elect, two years as President, and two year as Past-President.
-In each election two ordinary members of Council will be elected out of four candidates.
-Each member of the Council will serve for four years according to article 17 of these Statutes.
+In each election, the President‐Elect will be elected out of two candidates, who are nominated under provisions described in Article 17.
+The person elected will serve for two years as President‐Elect, two years as President, and two years as Past‐President.
+In each election, two ordinary members of the Council will be elected out of four candidates.
+Each member of the Council will serve for four years, according to article 17 of these By‐laws.

 The Secretary‐General will be appointed by the Council of the Association and will serve for a period of four years.

 In the event of the resignation or death of a member of the Council, he or she will be replaced during the next General Assembly of Members, with the exception of the Past‐President, who will not be replaced.

 If a majority of the Council Members (four members) is wanting, it shall be made up at the next General Assembly of Members, to be convened within 60 days by the President or person(s) delegated to perform his or her functions.

 The power of representation attributed to the directors is general, and therefore the limitations of this power are not enforceable against third parties unless registered in the Single National Register of the Third Sector or unless it is proven that the third parties were aware of it.